 My recent interests, however, have turned to the intersections of race and digital media, principally as they relate to three primary questions: to what degree can/has the internet and other forms of digital media use lead to increased political participation, voice and influence for people of color?; in what ways might internet use provide greater access to social, professional and economic mobility for people of color?; and in what tangible ways do forms of racial discrimination, disparate treatment and denial of opportunity take place in online environments?
 I’m currently working on a number of projects in this area, including:

-- Another fun book project titled, Good Feelings: The Story of Race & Barbecue in America with my friend Kathleen McElroy.
+- A book project titled, Good Feelings: The Story of Race & Barbecue in America with Kathleen McElroy.

-- A final book project with my friend and longtime research partner Stephen Maynard Caliendo titled Nigger 2.0: The Turbulent Transformation of a Still Troublesome Word.
+- A final book project with Stephen Maynard Caliendo titled Nigger 2.0: The Turbulent Transformation of a Still Troublesome Word.

 In addition to these projects, Robin R. Means Coleman and I edit the Routledge Transformations in Race & Media book series for Routledge.

 Excellent Geo-services for my research provided by Texas A&M Geoservices